Liphium/docs/src/setup/docker.md

 **2.** If you haven't done so already, it's a good time to make a folder for all of the files for your Liphium town now (like /home/liphium or something).
 But now, let's pull the official Liphium image from Docker Hub: `docker pull liphium/chat:latest`.

 **3.** Before we start getting into the configuration file, it's a good time to actually get your domain records set up.
 They will sometimes take a long time to be applied and if we're lucky they will already be ready when we get to actually connecting to the town.
-While you might not have Spaces set up after this, I still recommend at least adding the record to remind you of the existence of Spaces.
-Just create the records as described below, you can of course change the names.

 | Type | Name   | Content      | Description                                                  |
 | ---- | ------ | ------------ | ------------------------------------------------------------ |